aldringordon/old-githubpages/_posts/2022-11-26-ive-decided.md

 i think doing it this way will let me just focus on one things at a time.

-ideally id like to just have single a nice landing page thats my 'portfolio'
+ideally id like to just have single a nice landing page thats my portfolio

 i guess all this extra blog stuff i can create another website for, but i need to think of another name and probably buy the domain name asap